Masumu River Lodge

 Masumu | Binga, Zimbabwe | GPS (Google Maps) -17.594000, 27.421291

-Masumu River Lodge is in a spectacular location; with magnificent views over the islands and waters of Lake Kariba’s western side.
-The main building is built on 2 levels into the slope of the hill, hence both the dining room and the bar below have stunning views out over the water, while the glittering swimming pool offers an opportunity to cool off on hot afternoons.
+Masumu River Lodge is in a spectacular Binga location.
+At this river lodge you will enjoy magnificent views over the islands and waters of Lake Kariba’s western side.
+The Binga resort has 2 levels built into the slope of the hill, hence both the dining room and the bar below have stunning views over the water.
+All the while, our glittering swimming pool offers a chance to cool off on hot days.

-There are 9 en-suite lodges, each with private balcony allowing for stunning views over the lake.
-Each lodge has twin beds that can be converted into king size doubles.
+Let us walk you through these dazzling Binga Lodges.
+Firstly, there are 9 en-suite lodges, each with a private balcony allowing for stunning views over the lake.
+All lodge suites also have twin beds that can be joined to make king-size doubles.

-There are also 2 Family lodges, which can accommodate up to 4 adults in twin beds that can be converted into king doubles, and private verandas offer beautiful views of the lake.
+There are also 2 Family lodges.
+The family suites each sleep up to 4 adults in twin beds.
+However, these beds can be converted into king doubles upon request.
+The rooms have private verandas with beautiful views of the lake.

-All lodges have fans, mosquito nets, a mini bar and complimentary tea and coffee facilities.
+All of our lodges in Binga have fans, mosquito nets and a minibar.
+Moreover, they each have complimentary tea and coffee stations.

 Number of Rooms